 - Reading knowledge of at least one non-English European language

 - Interest in an area from medieval through early twentieth-century European paintings; applicants interested and/or knowledgeable in any one of the following areas are particularly encouraged to apply: Italian Renaissance, Dutch art of the seventeenth century, British painting, or French art of the nineteenth century.

-- Ability to commit to a regular schedule of 15 hours per week (a total of 180 hours) through mid April
+- Ability to commit to a regular schedule of 15 hours per week (totaling of 180 hours) through mid August

 15.00 hours per week